 We know these are worrying times for everyone and we are extremely sorry that we have had to introduce these measures.
 The decisions regarding the changes to our usual operations have not been made lightly.
 They follow the guidance on managing the outbreak and spread of Coronavirus and they are in line with changes being made to all GP practices across the UK so that we can prioritise care to those with an urgent need and the vulnerable.

-We are offering other ways of accessing the practice such as eConsult and online access.
+We are offering other ways of accessing the practice such as online access.
 We have no idea at present how long this disruption is likely to continue for, so we ask that all of our patients are kind and respectful to our team.
 It is a very worrying and stressful time for them also and they are working long hours to keep providing patient care and save lives.

 With Kind Regards